Pull and Run Containers

 .

-podman rm jupyter
+podman container rm jupyter

 Output